ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The way that the Issuer publishes and maintains this information impacts the effective privacy of the clients; see {{privacy}} for more details.
-The fundamental requirement for key management and discovery is that Issuers must be unable to target specific clients with unique keys without detection.
+The fundamental requirement for key management and discovery is that Issuers cannot target specific clients with unique keys without detection.
 There are a number of ways in which this might be implemented:

 - Servers use a verifiable, tamper-free registry from which clients discover keys.
 Similar to related mechanisms and protocols such as Certificate